-Americans 18-24 need more credit education, a new Equifax study and experts say
+Many Americans 18-24 are wielding credit cards responsibly, but there’s a need for more credit education, a new Equifax study and money experts say.

 While many students aren’t checking their credit reports, the survey found that 62 percent were aware that they could get their credit reports for free.